ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 Intrigued, Antoni followed Guillermo deeper into the facility and into a chamber where a small glass sphere sat on a pedestal.
 To Antoni’s unaided eye, it looked stunningly perfect, unnaturally smooth.
 The light flowed around it instead of through it.
 Even the rays that hit it directly in its center were cupped and guided around the spherical center.
 The effect was, at the core, a fine point of darkness not even light could penetrate.
 It looked like a brilliant jewel.

 “Beautiful, isn’t it?”
-Guillermo said, then pointed to an observation room through a window  .
+Guillermo said, then pointed to an observation room through a window.
 “I’ll be in there.
 You just take your time, and when it feels right, do what you do.”

 Guillermo left Antoni with the sphere, and if he were truly alone, Antoni would have spent hours contemplating what he was going to do.
 However, under Guillermo’s watchful, anticipatory gaze, Antoni felt a clock ticking down.
 More than that, though, the possibility haunted him.
 What if Guillermo had done it?
 What would be the harm in trying?